 So how are we to live?
 As I look around in my community, I see a variety of responses.
 Some of my friends are in full blown survivalist mode.
 They stockpile supplies and learn valuable skills like homeopathic medicine, urban agriculture, and self-defense.
 My more moderate friends are living with a healthy dose of denial, avoiding news outlets and trying to keep up hope that impeachment will come sooner or later.
 And then there are the activists and the organizers: rising to the surface of their cynicism, breathing life into resistance with street activism and strategic campaigns.

-I keep coming back to my spiritual practice.
+I keep coming back to my clomid over the counter spiritual practice.
 Something about November, 2016 caused a profound deepening in my spirit—something in me clicked.
 I became much more prayerful, much less concerned with what I “should” be doing with my life, and much more concerned with my soul’s purpose.
 Some deep bunker of knowing within me called out and said, “We cannot think our way out of this.”
 Many of our spiritual and religious traditions beautifully teach us that the Divine cannot be understood without the mess of human life, death, and suffering.
 We feel that the Sacred is made manifest in our hearts and bodies when we open ourselves to divine healing, and it is made manifest in the world when we act for social, economic, and political liberation.
 This is at the heart of yoga and PROUT: the healing of our bodies and the healing of our world.

 We often think of activism and organizing as something that is separate from our spiritual practice.
 We separate the two: meditation is how I reconnect with Spirit, and activism is how I do the work of Spirit in the world.
 What I’m starting to realize in my own journey is that there is a dynamic relationship between them: though I need time for solitude, prayer, and reflection, my spiritual practice is incomplete without my organizing.
 Each one informs the other.